0xproflupin/solana-durable-nonces/README.md

 ```

 ### Withdraw from Nonce Account
 We transferred 0.0015 SOL when creating the Nonce Account.
-The Nonce Authority can transfer these funds back to itself, or some other account.
+The Nonce Authority can transfer these funds back to itself or some other account.

 ```console
 solana withdraw-from-nonce-account nonce-account.json nonce-authority.json 0.0000001